-The trick is to pre-soak the polenta in its liquid for several hours before cooking it.
+The trick is to presoak the polenta in its liquid for several hours before cooking it.
 This step helps fully hydrate the cornmeal before you even start cooking it, which in turn drastically cuts down on the cooking time.
-By pre-soaking, I was able to fully cook polenta that otherwise had been taking an hour in just thirty minutes.
+By presoaking, I was able to fully cook polenta that otherwise would have taken an hour in just 30 minutes.

 Covering helps mitigate this somewhat, but you still have to stir the polenta from time to time to prevent lumps.
-It works fine, but isn't a huge savings of effort.
+It works fine, but doesn't result in much effort saved.

-I thought a double-boiler might help reduce the need for stirring, since the steam heat from below won't cause the polenta to scorch on the bottom of the saucepan.
-Once again, though, a skin on top of the polenta became a problem, and I found myself stirring it nearly as frequently as polenta directly over the flame.
-Plus, it took a while longer to cook since the heat was more gentle.
+I thought a double boiler might help reduce the need for stirring, since the steam heat from below won't cause the polenta to scorch on the bottom of the saucepan.
+Once again, though, a skin on top of the polenta became a problem, and I found myself stirring it nearly as frequently as polenta cooked directly over the flame.
+Plus, it took a while longer to cook, since the heat was gentler.
 This really didn't seem worth it to me.

 Cook's Illustrated has published a microwave version, in which polenta and water are combined in a large Pyrex measuring cup, then cooked, covered, for about 12 minutes total.

 The method works, but I have some reservations.
-First, the Cook's Illustrated recipe uses a ratio that's slightly too low in water (3 1/2 cups water per cup of cornmeal), producing polenta that's still a little gritty when done.
-I'd recommend bumping the water up to a full 4 cups at the very least.
-Second, the water has a tendency to boil over in the microwave, which is why the CI recipe calls for a 2-quart Pyrex measuring cup, nearly twice the total volume of ingredients.
-It's an unusually large Pyrex measuring cup (we don't have one that size in the SE test kitchen, nor do I have one that size at home).
-Of course, you can use some other microwave-safe cooking vessel that's large enough, but it does put a limit on how much polenta you can make in the microwave since you need a vessel that's significantly larger than the polenta it's holding, lest it spill over during cooking.
+First, the Cook's Illustrated recipe uses a ratio that's slightly too low in water (three and a half cups water per cup of cornmeal), producing polenta that's still a little gritty when done.
+I'd recommend bumping the water up to a full four cups at the very least.
+Second, the water has a tendency to boil over in the microwave, which is why the CI recipe calls for a two-quart Pyrex measuring cup—nearly twice the total volume of ingredients.
+It's an unusually large Pyrex measuring cup; we don't have one that size in the SE test kitchen, nor do I have one at home.
+Of course, you can use some other microwave-safe cooking vessel that's large enough, but it does put a limit on how much polenta you can make in the microwave, since you need a vessel that's significantly larger than the polenta and liquid it's holding, lest it spill over during cooking.

-Lastly, this method too requires stirring between blasts in the microwave to keep the polenta smooth and lump-free.
+Finally, this method, too, requires stirring between blasts in the microwave to keep the polenta smooth and lump-free.
 Still, it's a good method to have in your back pocket, especially if your stovetop is crowded with pots and pans.

 Most of the time, though, I'll stick with the stovetop method, since I like being able to watch the polenta as it cooks.